IsaacMurage-dev/News-bulletin/README.md

 ## Deployment
-This is the live link to the project:
+This is the live link to the project: <a href="https://news-aizo.herokuapp.com/ "> NEWS-BULLETIN</a>

 ## Known bugs
 No known bugs